 2. Take Care of Yourself

 Designate time in each day as “mommy time.”
 Your kids will learn the importance of self-care by watching you prioritize self-care.
-Even if you are only able to designate 10 minutes to yourself, set aside that 10 minutes, and protect it.
+Even if you can only designate 5 minutes to yourself, set aside that 5 minutes and protect it.
 Other things will fall into place more easily when you do.

 3. Have Fun with Your Children